VaggM/lab-schedule/README.md

 The current version of the app doesn't work well with low resolution devices and components may get on top of each other.

+## Future plans

+Remove daily and weekly displays if no schedule.xlsx is provided.